dcmcand/2019-12-12-louisville/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  <strong>Requirements:</strong> Specific software packages (listed <a href="#setup">below</a>) will be installed on the classroom computers but participants – especially those from outside University Libraries – may want to bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) with that software installed..
 </p>

 {% comment%}